-Brass is a binary alloy composed of Copper and Zinc and is valued for its workability, hardness, corrosion resistance, and attractive appearance.
+Brass is a binary alloy composed of Copper and Zinc.
+It is similar to Bronze and valued for its workability, hardness, corrosion resistance, and attractive appearance.
 The metal is easily machined and formed into desired shapes while retaining high strength.
-Etched Brass components are used in a variety of industries, including automotive, artisanal metalworking, music, appliance, and sanitary.
+Brass chemical etching components is ideal for the automotive, artisanal metalworking, music, appliance, and sanitary industries.

 Fotofab's chemical etching process produces designs that can withstand harsh indoor and outdoor environments.
 The process uses a strong caustic chemical to cut into unprotected parts of the metal's surface to create a design or image formed to your project’s specifications.

 Fotofab proudly services the US & International customers.